Where to Get Fried Chicken in Charlotte: 2022

 201 East Blvd.

 Underneath the novelty of being “chicken from a gas station,” there lies a simple truth: It’s actually really good.
 The crisp breading on Quick Shoppe’s pieces is where the magic lives.
-Like Price’s, there’s no place to sit here, but sometimes, you just have to find a bench somewhere and get to it.
+There’s no place to sit here, but sometimes, you just have to find a bench somewhere and get to it.

 The Chicken Box